 13. BILLINGS, PAYMENT, AND SCHEDULE OF RATES:

-13.1 Except as provided in subsection 13.2, below, WAPA shall issue to the Contractor, in the month prior to the month the FES is to be received (i.e. in advance of service), bills for FES based on the CROD outlined for the month in Exhibit A attached heretoof the Contract, and any elected Seasonal Full Transmission Usage in accordance with SABP.
+13.1 Except as provided in subsection 13.2, below, WAPA shall issue to the Contractor, in the month prior to the month the FES is to be received (i.e. in advance of service), bills for FES based on the CROD outlined for the month in Exhibit A attached hereto and any elected Seasonal Full Transmission Usage in accordance with SABP.
 The Contractor shall pay for the FES in accordance with Provision 13 of the General Power Contract Provisions (GPCP) attached hereto; provided, however, Provision 13.1 shall not apply.
 The Parties may also provide for payment in advance of service by such other means as may be mutually agreed to in writing by the Parties.

 13.2 The bill issued pursuant to subsection 13.1, above, on or about September 1, 2028, must include charges for FES furnished during August 2028 and to be furnished during October 2028.
-The bill issued pursuant to subsection 13.1 on or about October 1, 2028, must include charges for FES furnished in September 2028 and to be furnished in November 2028.
+The bill issued pursuant to subsection 13.1 on or about October 1, 2028, must include charges for FES furnished during September 2028 and to be furnished during November 2028.

-13.3 The rate methodology, calculated charges, and conditions shall be as set forth in the current P-DP FES Rate Schedule, made a part hereof, or any superseding rate schedule(s) promulgated pursuant to Provision 11 of the GPCP.
+13.3 The rate methodology, calculated charges, and conditions shall be as set forth in the current P-DP Firm Electric Service Rate Schedule, made a part hereof, or any superseding rate schedule(s) promulgated pursuant to Provision 11 of the GPCP.

 13.3.1 In accordance with the Final 2028 Plan, deficits incurred during the previous marketing period will not be charged to new electric service Contractors.
 These deficits will be addressed as part of the P-DP rates process.